 And goodbye to “Snowplow” parenting strategies that try to clear all of the obstacles out of our children's path.

-Welcome In the Era of Lighthouse Parenting!
+Welcome To the Era of Lighthouse Parenting!

-Dr Ginsburg offers this analogy:
+Dr. Ginsburg offers this analogy:

 “We should be like lighthouses for our children; beacons of light on a stable shoreline from which they can safely navigate the world.
 We must make certain they don't crash against the rocks, but trust they have the capacity to learn to ride the waves on their own.”